gustavonp/roo-recipes/content/recipe/sauteed-salmon.md

 1. [Score the skin](## "Cut 2 or 3 slices on the skin lengthwise") of the salmon.

-> Scoring the skin helps prevent the salmon from curving while being cooked.
+<blockquote class="with-roo">Scoring the skin helps prevent the salmon from curving while being cooked.</blockquote>

 2. Season both sides and inside the crevasses with salt and freshly ground black pepper.